lukejagodzinski/meteor-astronomy-docs/docs/get.md

 user.get('address.city'); // Returns "San Francisco".
 ```

-As you can see, we've used the `.` notation to access nested field.
+As you can see, we've used the `.` notation to access a nested field.
 The `get` method will return the `San Francisco` string.
 {{/template}}